Coaching

 Teamwork

-To succeed at the task in hand everyone involved needs to combine
+To succeed at the task at hand, everyone involved needs to combine

 their efforts.
 If everyone does their job well, then it increases what the team

 can accomplish.
-This teamwork has to be recognised by everyone and know that
+This teamwork has to be recognised by everyone and knows that

 great things can happen if individuals master the fundamentals and work

 together as one unit.
-Everyone has their own unique role, but each person's
+Everyone has a unique role, but each person's

 Teamwork is something that must be a high priority and given